harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 **Secondary Stress** marks the weaker but still noticeably loud syllable in the word, and denoted with a lowered tick `⟨ˌ⟩`.
 - #example "Information" -> `/ˌɪn.fərˈmeɪ.ʃən/`, the "in" sound is slightly emphasized.

 Typically, a syllable break `⟨.⟩` is used to indicate the division between syllables within a word.
-It makes transcription easier to read (so it is mostly for convenience).
+It makes transcription easier to read (it is mostly for convenience).
-- When a stress is used in a word, a syllable break is used to distinguish unstressed
+- When a stress is used in a word, a syllable break helps to distinguish unstressed syllables.

-When a stress is used in a word,  is often used to distinguish unstressed syllables.

-Syllables that have neither primary nor secondary stress are called unstressed.

 While English is not strictly syllable-timed, stress patterns heavily influence vowel reduction, where unstressed vowels often become a schwa /ə/ or /ɪ/.